brendanjohnharris/SpatiotemporalMotifs.jl/README.md

 ### 3. Replotting all results

 If you have downloaded the plot data from Figsahre, and placed the data files in `data/plots/`, you can replot all figures by running the [`produce_figures.jl`](produce_figures) shell script.
 This file simply runs all of the plot scripts in the order listed in [step 2](#2.-final-analyses) and saves the results to `plots/`.
+Ensure that you have properly instantiated this project via the Julia REPL before running this script.